aerospike/aerospike-client-python/doc/admin_set_password.md

 ## Description

 ```
-status = aerospike.Client.admin_set_password ( policies, username, password )
+status = aerospike.Client.admin_set_password ( username, password[, policies ] )

 ```
 **aerospike.Client.admin_set_password()** will set the *password* of a particular *user* in the Aerospike database and return the *status* of the result.

 ## Parameters

-**policies**, the dictionary of policies to be given while setting the password of a user in the database.

 **username**, the username of the user for whom the password is to be set in the Aerospike database.

 **password**, the password of the user to be set in the Aerospike database.

+**policies**, the dictionary of policies to be given while setting the password of a user in the database.

 ## Return Values
 Returns an integer status code